aximilli1212/peterhdd.github.io/_posts/2020-02-25-using-firebase-auth-in-flutter.md

 layout: post
 comments: true
 title: Using Firebase Authentication in Flutter
-description: In this guide, we will use the email and password firebase method to login to the flutter application and manage the logged in user.
+description: In this guide, we will use the email and password firebase authentication method to login to the flutter application and manage the logged in user.
 ids: 16
 category: Firebase
 ---